kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 Questions 71-80
 ---------------

-### Q71
+### Q71 - LEARN
-Which of the following is NOT a test used to determine brainstem death?
+Which of the following is NOT a test used to determine _brainstem death_?

-	A	Corneal reflex
+	A. Corneal reflex - T
-	B	Gag reflex
+	B. Gag reflex - T
-	C	Caloric test
+	C. Caloric test
-	D	Pain reflex
+	D. Pain reflex
-	E	Flexor response
+	E. Flexor response
-#### Answer:
+#### Answer: E. Flexor response - ?

 ### Q72
-The following vessels all supply blood to the oesophagus, EXCEPT:
+The following vessels all _supply blood to the oesophagus_, EXCEPT:

-	A	Inferior thyroid artery
+	A. Inferior thyroid artery
-	B	Inferior phrenic artery
+	B. Inferior phrenic artery
-	C	Left gastric artery branches
+	C. Left gastric artery branches - T
-	D	Superior phrenic artery
+	D. Superior phrenic artery
-	E	Aortic and bronchial branches
+	E. Aortic and bronchial branches
-#### Answer:
+#### Answer: A. Inferior thyroid artery - ?

 ### Q73
-High anal fistulae:
+_High anal fistulae_:

-	A	Are more common than low anal fistulae
+	A. Are more common than low anal fistulae - F
-	B	Open into the rectum above the puborectalis muscle C	Can be managed with a loose seton
+	B. Open into the rectum above the puborectalis muscle
+	C. Can be managed with a loose seton - F
-	D	Are typically associated with ulcerative colitis
+	D. Are typically associated with ulcerative colitis
-	E	May be laid open without hazard
+	E. May be laid open without hazard - F
-#### Answer:
+#### Answer: B. Open into the rectum above the puborectalis muscle

-### Q74
+### Q74 - LEARN
 Which of the following is NOT used in the definition of systemic inflammatory response syndrome (SIRS)?

-	A	Temperature >39 °C
+	A. Temperature >39 °C - T
-	B	Tachycardia >90 bpm
+	B. Tachycardia >90 bpm - T
-	C	Temperature <36 °C
+	C. Temperature <36 °C - T
-	D	Bradycardia <45 bpm
+	D. Bradycardia <45 bpm
-	E	Paco2 <4.3 kPa
+	E. PaCO2 <4.3 kPa
-#### Answer:
+#### Answer: D. Bradycardia <45 bpm - ?

 ### Q75
-The developmental origin of the uterus and uterine tubes is the:
+The _developmental origin_ of the _uterus and uterine tubes_ is the:

-	A	Pronephric ducts
+	A. Pronephric ducts
-	B	Mesonephric ducts
+	B. Mesonephric ducts
-	C	Metanephric ducts
+	C. Metanephric ducts
-	D	Paramesonephric ducts
+	D. Paramesonephric ducts
-	E	Wolffian ducts
+	E. Wolffian ducts
-#### Answer:
+#### Answer: E. Wolffian ducts - ?

 ### Q76
-High-output stomas are associated with all of the following, EXCEPT:
+_High-output stomas_ are associated with all of the following, EXCEPT:

-	A	Distal position
+	A. Distal position
-	B	Electrolyte disturbances
+	B. Electrolyte disturbances - T
-	C	Diarrhoea
+	C. Diarrhoea - T
-	D	Octreotide to reduce output
+	D. Octreotide to reduce output
-	E	Loperamide to reduce output
+	E. Loperamide to reduce output
-#### Answer:
+#### Answer: A. Distal position - ?

 ### Q77
 A 57-year-old man was admitted to Neurointensive Care after a subarachnoid haemorrhage.
 He is not brainstem-dead, but the neurosurgeon is of the opinion that further treatment is futile.
 His long-standing partner of 15 years, a 55-year-old man, is in agreement that treatment should be withdrawn.
 Which of the following statements is TRUE?

+	A. The patient cannot be a kidney donor because he is gay - F
+	B. The patient cannot be a kidney donor because he is not brainstem-dead - F
+	C. The patient cannot be a donor because he is too old - F
+	D. The patient is a potential non-heart-beating donor of his liver and kidneys
+	E. Organ retrieval from such a patient is illegal - F
-	A	The patient cannot be a kidney donor because he is gay B	The patient cannot be a kidney donor because he is not brainstem-dead C	The patient cannot be a donor because he is too old D	The patient is a potential non-heart-beating donor of his liver and kidneys E	Organ retrieval from such a patient is illegal
+#### Answer: D. The patient is a potential non-heart-beating donor of his liver and kidneys - ?
-#### Answer:

 ### Q78
-Concerning laparoscopic surgery, which of the following is NOT true?
+Concerning _laparoscopic surgery_, which of the following is NOT true?

-	A	Shoulder-tip pain is a common post-operative complaint B	Bowel perforation should have consent
+	A. Shoulder-tip pain is a common post-operative complaint - T
+	B. Bowel perforation should have consent - T
-	C	Verres needles should be inserted under direct vision D	Conduction coupling is a recognised risk
+	C. Verres needles should be inserted under direct vision - F
+	D. Conduction coupling is a recognised risk - T
-	E	Pneumoperitoneum can lead to pneumomediastinum
+	E. Pneumoperitoneum can lead to pneumomediastinum - T
-#### Answer:
+#### Answer: C. Verres needles should be inserted under direct vision - ?

 ### Q79
-Smoking causes all of the following physiological effects, EXCEPT:
+_Smoking_ causes all of the following _physiological effects_, EXCEPT:

-	A	A shift of the oxygen dissociation curve to the left B	Impaired wound healing and increased risk of wound breakdown C	Impaired mucociliary function
+	A. A shift of the oxygen dissociation curve to the left - F
+	B. Impaired wound healing and increased risk of wound breakdown - T
+	C. Impaired mucociliary function - T
-	D	No change in cardiovascular function when stopped 1 day before surgery E	An increase in pulse rate and mean arterial pressure
+	D. No change in cardiovascular function when stopped 1 day before surgery - T
-#### Answer:
+	E. An increase in pulse rate and mean arterial pressure - T
+#### Answer: A. A shift of the oxygen dissociation curve to the left - ?

-### Q80
+### Q80	- LEARN
-Which of the following phases is correctly matched with its physiological action within the cardiac ventricular muscle action potential graph?
+Which of the following phases is correctly matched with its physiological action within the _cardiac ventricular muscle action_ potential graph?

-	A	Phase 0 – resting membrane potential
+	A. Phase 0 – resting membrane potential
-	B	Phase 1 – rapid depolarisation
+	B. Phase 1 – rapid depolarisation
-	C	Phase 2 – slow depolarisation plateau
+	C. Phase 2 – slow depolarisation plateau
-	D	Phase 3 – rapid repolarisation
+	D. Phase 3 – rapid repolarisation
-	E	Phase 4 – slow repolarisation
+	E. Phase 4 – slow repolarisation
-#### Answer:
+#### Answer: A. Phase 0 – resting membrane potential - ?

 Questions 81-90